openshift-labs/lab-building-images/workshop/content/python-server/03-derived-images.md

 cat Dockerfile
 ```

-For using Python, we need the system language package which includes locale definitions and we know we will also need additional system packages to enabled us to build Python extension modules, so we add them now.
+For using Python, we need the system language package which includes locale definitions and we know we will also need additional system packages to enable us to build Python extension modules, so we add them now.

 Because the common base image was closed off with a `USER` of 1001, we need to switch back to `root` to install the system packages, and then revert to the dedicated user once done.